Jrubi89/liri-bot/readme.md

 ## node liri.js movie-this "Movie Title"

-Will retrived data from API and it display the Movie Title,year released.reating, country and language.
+Will retrived data from API and it display the Movie title, year released, reating, country and language.
 This infomation will also display on log.txt.

 ![movie-this](https://raw.githubusercontent.com/Jrubi89/liri-bot/master/images/movie-this.PNG)